bareboat-necessities/bbn_sensors_hub_B0/README.md

 ### PIR Motion Sensor (AS312) to NMEA-0183

-PIR Motion Sensor (AS312) connected to M5Stack AtomS3-Lite via GPIO digital pin (see gpio_pir_as312.h code pin number)
+PIR Motion Sensor (AS312) connected to M5Stack AtomS3-Lite via GPIO digital pin (see gpio_pir_as312.h code for pin assignment)

 White 'IN^' goes to the digital GPIO pin of m5Atom.